 You may have heard your recruiter talk about education opportunities within the Air Force.
 I’m not talking about Tuition Assistance or the Montgomery G.I.
 Bill, as I have not taken advantage of either of those programs yet, but I have earned my Associate in Applied Science degree courtesy of the CCAF degrees are increasingly becoming more important to your military career.
 While I’m not sure if it’s been put in print just yet, the word is that you cannot progress to the senior non-commissioned officer ranks unless you have a CCAF degree.
 The Air Force really stresses that education and leadership go hand in hand, and this is no exception.

 Upon graduation from tech school, you are automatically enrolled in the CCAF degree program that goes with your AFSC.
-As a 3S0X1 (Personnelist), my CCAF degree program is Human Resource Management.
+As a 3S0X1 (Personnelist), my CCAF degree program in Human Resource Management.
 You can check out the program requirements for your AFSC in

-My understanding is that you can also take the credits awarded to you through military training, request a transcript, and apply those to your civilian degree, if you are working on a bachelor’s degree.
+My understanding is that you can also take the credits awarded to you through military training, request a transcript, and apply those to your civilian degree if you are working on a bachelor’s degree.
 I only recently ordered CCAF transcripts for the first time.
 They were very inexpensive ($2.25 for five), which is always appreciated.
-If you take a good look at mine, you can see where they applied my credit from BMT, my tech school at Keesler, my five level acquisition (journeyman), as well as my transfer credits from my civilian school work and DSST/CLEP tests.
+If you take a good look at mine, you can see where they applied for my credit from BMT, my tech school at Keesler, my five level acquisition (journeyman), as well as my transfer credits from my civilian school work and DSST/CLEP tests.

 The CCAF degree is one of the many ways that you can further your education through the military, as well as one that looks great as a bullet on your performance reports or awards package, especially when completed early on in your military career.